 When it comes to our canine companions, we know they have features like floppy ears, wagging tails, and wet noses.
-But armpits?
-You may be surprised to discover that just like humans, dogs have armpits too!
+But do dogs have Armpits?

 These distinct folds where your dog’s front legs meet its chest serve some very important purposes.
 Armpits help your four-legged friend move their limbs freely and contain lymph nodes that are part of their immune system.
 Dogs also have apocrine glands in their armpits that produce pheromones for communication.